sgirones/omniauth-ldap/README.md

   Use them to initialize a SASL connection to server.
 If you are not familiar with these authentication methods, please just avoid them.

+:attributes_filter is optional.
+It accepts a list of attributes to fetch from LDAP.
+All attributes are fetched by default.

 Direct users to '/auth/ldap' to have them authenticated via your company's LDAP server.